mikeygough/rotten-potatoes/README.md

 - Users can cancel their rsvp (/rsvps/destroy)
 - Users can comment on reviews (comments#create)
 - Users can delete comments (comments#destroy)

+### part 2

+- Users can see recent movies from TheMovieDB
+- Users can see one Movie, including the poster and trailer
+- Users reviews are associated with the corresponding movie
+- Users can add or delete comments without requiring a page refresh
+- Users can access an admin dashboard that lists all reviews and allows them to delete them

 #### notes